ViscousTests/website/content/docs/climbing/cragging/little-si.md

 From there I should be able to continue getting my feet up to throw for the next good holds.

+### Spent - 5.11b

+Sent!
+Very long on mostly good holds, but still a test of endurance towards the top.
+Crux section in the middle much harder than everything else and perplexing.
+Luckily you can stem before/after to rest and think.

 ### Rainy Day Woman - 5.12a

 Done on TR, very close on lead.